BIRD OF THE WEEK: 4/17/2015 SCIENTIFIC NAME: Centrocercus urophasianus

 Hens nest under sagebrush, where they lay a clutch of 6 to 10 eggs.
 But poor habitat quality diminishes chick survival and is one of the limiting factors in sage-grouse population growth.

-The Greater Sage-Grouse is an “umbrella” species; that is, efforts to conserve the grouse and its habitat benefit many other species, including Brewer's and Sage Sparrows and the Sage Thrasher.
+The Greater Sage-Grouse is an “umbrella” species: Efforts to conserve the grouse and its habitat benefit many other species, including Brewer's and Sage Sparrows and the Sage Thrasher.
+(Find out about the other birds of sagebrush country.)

-The Greater Sage-Grouse's population remains at risk even with new conservation plans in place.
-Unfortunately, in 2014 a rider was signed into law preventing – at least temporarily – the bird's protection under the Endangered Species Act and this was continued again in 2015.
+The Greater Sage-Grouse's population remains at risk.
+In 2014 a rider was signed into law preventing – at least temporarily – the bird's protection under the Endangered Species Act.
+The threat of this rider continued in legislation as recently as 2020.

 You can support federal protection for the Greater Sage-Grouse and encourage strong management plans for public lands by sending letters to administration officials and your representatives in Congress.